acolite/acolite/README.md

 ## About ACOLITE
 ACOLITE combines the atmospheric correction algorithms for aquatic applications of Landsat and Sentinel-2 developed at RBINS.
 This repository hosts the (more) generic version of ACOLITE with the aim of bringing together the processing of all different sensors.
 This new generic version was started 4 February 2021.

+It allows simple and fast processing of imagery from various satellites, including Landsat (5/7/8) and Sentinel-2/MSI (A/B), PlanetScope and RapidEye, SPOT and Pléiades, WorldView-2 and -3, and Sentinel-3/OLCI (A/B) for coastal and inland water applications.
+The Dark Spectrum Fitting atmospheric correction algorithm works especially well for turbid and productive waters, but can also be applied over clear waters and land with reasonable success.

-It allows simple and fast processing of Landsat (5/7/8) and Sentinel-2 (A/B) images for coastal and inland water applications.
-Features include generation of RGB images before and after atmospheric correction, atmospheric correction of water bodies and extraction of rectangular regions of interest (defined by bounding coordinates).
-Level 2 outputs are surface reflectance (ρs=Rrs⋅π) and derived products that can be saved as PNG maps and geolocated datasets in a NCDF (NetCDF) file.
+Features include generation of RGB images before and after atmospheric correction, atmospheric correction of water bodies and extraction of rectangular regions of interest (defined by bounding coordinates or a polygon file).
+Level 2 outputs are surface reflectance (ρs=Rrs⋅π) and derived products that are saved as geolocated datasets in a NetCDF file, and can be exported as PNG maps.
 The atmospheric correction is image based and needs no external inputs.

 The Dark Spectrum Fitting (DSF) algorithm was presented in:
 Vanhellemont and Ruddick 2018, [Atmospheric correction of metre-scale optical satellite data for inland and coastal water applications](https://www.sciencedirect.com/science/article/pii/S0034425718303481)